stevedatadog/katacoda-scenarios/dd-201/step1.md

 ### In Terminal 1
-Change the working directory with the command `cd ecommworkshop`{{execute}}.

-Now let's make sure that we enable RUM data to come into the platform
+First, let's enable sending RUM data to to the platform.

 [Create a new application](https://app.datadoghq.com/rum/list) in Datadog.
   - Give it a name, such as Storedog